Chidinma-Polycarp/Customer-Segmentation/README.md

 ### REVENUE TREND
 ---

-The revenue trend analysis for the dataset revealed a mixed icture, with both increases and decreases in revenue across the different quarters.
+The revenue trend analysis for the dataset revealed a mixed icture, with both increases and decreases in revenue across the different quarters (SD = 19%).
 November 2023 was a record-breaking month for revenue, with the highest earings for the three years.
 The medium Value Customers drove significant revenue growth, indicating the need for affordable subscription packages.

 - **Revenue Highlight**
   - Total Revenue:  ₦67,540,175

   - Average Revenue Per User:  ₦1,999

+  - Standard Deviation: 579.28 (19% of the mean)

 ### INSIGHTS AND RECOMMENDATION
 ---